Stripe vs Paddle vs Lemon Squeezy vs Gumroad: Fees Compared (2026)

 Stripe dependency

-- Payouts to the bank account are held.
+- Payouts get held.

 MoR dependency

-- Switching from an MoR to Stripe (or another MoR) requires rebuilding the customer billing relationship from the foundation — the customers' payment methods are not portable.
+- Switching to Stripe (or another MoR) means rebuilding every customer billing relationship from scratch.
+Payment methods don't transfer.

 Visual: Payment Processing Model Comparison